 Memorise these and you’ll have a solid foundation of lighting choices when you need to take a portrait.
 With these basics mastered you’ll be better prepared to assess more advanced facets of lighting such as light quality, direction, and ratio.

+One of the biggest portrait photography tips we can give you is to use natural light.
 Using the natural light which shines in through a window is a great way to get soft light onto an indoor subject which costs nothing and is often overlooked.

 The effect of the window on the outdoor light is essentially the same as that of a softbox on a flash, ie. the intensity of the light is lessened and the light itself is